Overview

 Kaitlin obtained both her Bachelor of Arts degree in Political Science and Law Degree from Washburn University in her hometown of Topeka, KS.
 While in attendance she served as Research Editor for the Washburn Law Journal and participated as a competing member of the Jessup International Moot Court team.
 She holds eight CALI Excellence for the Future awards in Products Liability, Public International Law, Law of Armed Conflict, Federal Indian Law, Admiralty & Maritime Law, Business Associations, Taxation of Individual Income, and Comparative Legal Systems: Constitutional Law.

-In her leisure time, Kaitlin enjoys hiking, marathon training, home brewing, and cheering on all teams in Kansas City with her husband and Siberian husky.
+In her leisure time, Kaitlin enjoys hiking, marathon training, home brewing, and cheering on all teams in Kansas City with her husband, daughter, and Siberian husky.

 Representative Matters